Qbeast-io/qbeast-spark/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Checklist:

-Here is the list of things you should do before merging this pull request:
+Here is the list of things you should do before submitting this pull request:

 - [ ] New feature / bug fixed
 - [ ] Add comments to the code